-324 students comprise the Stern MBA Class of 2024.
-Forty-five percent are women and 44 percent are international or dual citizens.
-Forty-seven percent of the class are U.S. minority students, and 21 percent are historically underrepresented minorities.
+327 students comprise the Stern MBA Class of 2025.
+Forty-three percent are women and 48 percent have international citizenship.
+Forty-seven percent of the class are U.S. minority students, and 17 percent are historically underrepresented minorities.

-Twenty-seven percent of students in the Stern MBA Class of 2024 hold undergraduate degrees in business, while 25 percent majored in engineering, math, or science.
-Twenty-one percent had studied the social sciences and another 15 percent had majored in economics.
-Twelve percent had pursued humanities, arts or other subjects during their undergraduate years.
-The average undergraduate GPA of students in this class is 3.62, with the 80 percent range spanning 3.34 to 3.89 and 100 percent spanning 3.03 to 4.0.
+Twenty-seven percent of students in the Stern MBA Class of 2025 hold undergraduate degrees in business, while another 27 percent majored in a STEM discipline.
+Nineteen percent had studied the social sciences and another 17 percent had majored in economics.
+Ten percent had pursued humanities, arts or other subjects during their undergraduate years.
+The average undergraduate GPA of students in this class is 3.61.

-Upon entering the MBA program, the 98 percent of students with work experience had an average of five years of it.
-Twenty-four percent of the Class of 2024 worked in financial services prior to joining Stern; other well-represented pre-MBA industries included consulting at 12 percent; consumer products/retail, and military/gov’t at eight percent each, and nonprofit, arts, and education at six percent.
-Another seven percent came from technology.
+Upon entering the MBA program, the 99 percent of students with work experience had an average of 5.2 years of it.
+Twenty-six percent of the Class of 20254 worked in financial services prior to joining Stern.
+Other well-represented pre-MBA industries included consulting at 12 percent, technology at 10 percent, and military/government at eight percent.

-When it came time to take the GMAT, 49.4 percent opted to do so.
-The Stern MBA class averaged a score of 733, the highest in the school’s history, and 80 percent of students scored between 700 and 760 on the GMAT.
-For the 21 percent who opted to take the GRE, they averaged 163 in the Quant section and 162 in the Verbal section.
-NYU Stern accepts an array of standardized tests; nearly four percent of applicants submitted MCAT/LSAT/DAT, nine percent took the Executive Assessment, and roughly 16 percent received test waivers.
+When it came time to take the GMAT, 45 percent opted to do so.
+The Stern MBA class averaged a score of 732, and 80 percent of students scored between 700 and 760 on the GMAT.
+For the 22 percent who opted to take the GRE, they averaged 163 in both the Quant section and the Verbal section.
+NYU Stern accepts an array of standardized tests; four percent of applicants submitted MCAT/LSAT/DAT, 14 percent took the Executive Assessment, and nine percent received test waivers.